ganesh-m1095705/EmailDomainVerification/README.md

-start the project: npm ru dev
-open browser and type "localhost:8080 "
-select the excel file
-click on upoad
+start the project: npm run dev open browser and type "localhost:8080 " select the excel file click on upoad